 I love that I can rest things on the steps of the ladder and hang items from the back rungs or even the shelf of the ladder.
 The planter on the far right holds my citronella plant in the fence planter I made.
 I borrowed the small buckets of succulents from my vertical garden shutter planter.
 I love buying boston ferns and begonias for my patio.
 They do great in the shade.
 The fern is actually hanging on the rung in the back.
 The outdoor decor like the gnome and the owls are from the Dollar General Store.

-Be sure to visit the Homeright DIY site to see how I decorated this old beat up ladder for 4th of July.
+I decorated this old beat up ladder for 4th of July.
 It’s all decked out in red, white and blue!
 Do you love old ladders as much as I do?
 How do you use them in indoor and outdoor decor?
 I have several more in storage, and I could use some ideas!